-Your 550x comes equipped with the capability for hands-free control of the SubWave[TM] effect.
-To achieve this function, locate the footswitch and 25-foot 1/4"-to-1/4" instrument cable included in your 550x packaging.
-Connect one end of the cable to the output jack on the footswitch, and connect the other end to the SubWave[TM] Footswitch jack on the rear of your 550x.
+Your 350x comes equipped with the capability for hands-free control of the SubWave[TM] effect.
+To achieve this function, locate the footswitch included in your 350x packaging.
+Connect the cable to the SubWave[TM] Footswitch jack on the rear of your 350x.
 Turn the effect on and off by stepping on the switch; the illuminated switch above the SubWave[TM] Level control on the front panel should alternate on (blue) and off, and the effect should engage and disengage accordingly.

-A few notes: The type of switch contained inside the footswitch chassis is momentary, normally open.
-Also, if you connect the footswitch to the unit while the unit is on, the SubWave effect may engage.
+Note: The type of switch contained inside the footswitch chassis is momentary, normally open.
+If you connect the footswitch to the unit while the unit is on, the SubWave effect may engage.
 This is normal.